rieckpil/progmot/content/blog/one-year-course-release.md

 ![Recorded E2E test of the main user journey](/main-user-journey-e2e-test-recording.gif "Recorded E2E test of the main user journey")

 (this is an automatically recorded outcome of a end-to-end Java tests)

 With my iterative course creation strategy I started with the first milestone to release the first two modules (roughly 15 course lessons).
 Those two modules were all about getting used to the course application and an introduction to the various unit testing libraries.

 This initial goal got me started to outline the first lessons greater detail.
 I noted down the best practices, tips and pitfalls I wanted to show.
 I did not plan each an every lesson in detail and rather found a natural position to cut the recorded video.

 Next, I opened my IDE and started developing all the tests that I'll be writing and talking about in the recording.
-Once finished, I commited the changes to my private GitHub repository and removed the code to the bare skeleton again.
+Once finished, I committed the changes to my private GitHub repository and removed the code to the bare skeleton again.

 This "dry run" without recording helped me during the actual recording session.
 I was using two screens and on one screen I was recording my IDE and developed the tests step-by-step.
 On the second screen I opened the target outcome by cloning the same project twice.